 Brain tumors bumped leukemia out of the top spot in 2016.
 This isn’t because brain tumors are harder to treat, but because research has made enormous progress in treating several types of pediatric leukemia.

 3. Childhood cancer is biologically different than adult cancers.

 Even though they share the same name, childhood and adult cancers do not necessarily share the same treatment protocol.

 4. Traveling for treatment can leave families with impossible choices.

 The average cost of one hospital stay for a child with cancer is $40,000—five-times more than the cost of hospitalization for other pediatric health issues.
 Add another cost of traveling for treatment and families can be left choosing between putting gas in their tank and food on their table.
 In 2017, the ALSF Travel for Care program helped over 500 families access treatment by funding over 300 flights, 1,000 nights of lodging and 820,000 miles in gas cards.

-5. Just 4-percent of the federal budget for cancer research is allocated towards children.
+5. Just a small portion of the federal budget for cancer research is allocated towards children.

-Imagine being told you can only eat 4% of your meal.
-Or you can only have 4% of your paycheck each week.
+Imagine being told you can only eat a portion of your meal.
+Or you can only have some of your paycheck each week.
 For cures to become a reality, private research funding, from organizations such as ALSF, is required.

 6. The number of cures that researchers are searching for is infinite.

 Childhood cancer is not just one disease or even a dozen diseases—there are hundreds of subtypes.
 Researchers are searching for genetic targets within tumors and then developing and matching drugs to attack those targets, making cures a reality.